EDIorg/EMLassemblyline/documentation/instructions.md

 ## Import templates
 [back to top](#contents)

-Run the function `import_templates` in the RStudio Console to populate the working directory with metadata templates for you to complete.
+Run the function `import_templates` in the RStudio Console to populate the metadata directory with template files for you to complete.
 You will need to supply a few arguments to this function:

-1. **path** A path to your dataset working directory.
+1. **path** A path for the directory to which metadata templates will be imported.
 2. **license** The license for your dataset ("CC0" or "CCBY").
 3. **data.files** A list of the data tables of your dataset.
 File extension is not required.
 Do not include .zip directories here, they will be added in the `make_eml` step.